metadew/iesi/docs/pages/iesi core concepts/Introduction.md

 **2. Configure the script**\
 Design your script by defining a set of actions that need to be executed in a specific sequence.
 Depending on the type of action you would like to perform, IESI has embedded the notion of action types which will help the user by limiting the required effort.
 We will get acquainted with the following concepts of script building:

+  * Using Action Types
-  * Using action types
+  * Using Variables
-  * Using variables
+  * Using Subroutines
-  * Using datasets
+  * Using Datasets
-  * Using functions/instructions
+  * Using Expected Error
-  * Using expected/stop on error
+  * Using Stop on Error

 Learn more [here](https://github.com/metadew/iesi/blob/af9e5095eb8063708c0cd19f93c82f472a6fd5d7/docs/pages/iesi%20core%20concepts/Configure%20your%20script%20-%20Introduction.md)